Cornwall Good Seafood Guide logo

 Description

 Brown crabs, also known as edible crabs, or in Cornwall 'Pasty Crabs', are the nation's favourite crustacean.
 The pasty shaped shell houses soft and flavoursome brown meat and the legs and claws are packed with the more delicate flavoured white meat.
 Crabs are at their best in the winter months but can be enjoyed all year round.
-There are loads of different ways to enjoy crab meat.. find recipes and more information here including important information on how to humanely kill crabs before you cook them.
+There are loads of different ways to enjoy crab meat..
+Find recipes and more information here including important information on how to humanely kill crabs before you cook them.

 Sustainability Overview